Caleb Pasquale

 He lives in Harmony, Butler County.

 Her doctorate project in educational leadership from Duquesne University focused on diminishing educational opportunities in rural and suburban areas.
-She has served as an adjunct at Penn State Beaver and Robert Morris University and contributed to several books.
+She has served as an adjunct at Penn State Beaver and Robert Morris University and contributed to several books, including the best-selling Cup of Comfort series, with essays, historical articles and biographical sketches.

 Karen’s vast, diverse network of leaders and organizations across Beaver and Allegheny counties has been instrumental in developing programming at the Theater.
-She volunteers with the Press Club of Western Pennsylvania and the Beaver County Historical Research and Landmarks Foundation, although a growing cadre of grandchildren consumes much of her energy.
-Former Board Secretary and social media volunteer with the Merrick Art Gallery, she also served as the student liaison with the International Association of Business Communicators (Pittsburgh).
+A member of the Press Club of Western Pennsylvania, she also volunteers with the Beaver County Historical Research and Landmarks Foundation, although a growing cadre of grandchildren consumes much of her energy.
+Former Board Secretary and social media volunteer with the Merrick Art Gallery, she served as the student liaison with the International Association of Business Communicators (Pittsburgh).